 The Maghaer Shuaib seems to appear from nowhere in the reddish desert west of Tabuk — its elegantly carved facades and tombs built into the sandstone rocks recalling Petra in Jordan and Hegra at Al Ula.
 Having fled Egypt, Moses lived here a decade under the patronage of the Prophet Shuaib, who had been impressed by Moses’ chivalry and offered his daughter’s hand in marriage.
 Moses eventually returned to Egypt, but it’s easy to imagine that this beautiful place stayed with him.

-Where to have fun: Explore the evocative ruins of the once vast Hijaz Railway, a relic of Arabia’s storied past, or enjoy family fun at Tabuk’s Zoo Park, where camel rides await.
+Explore the evocative ruins of the once vast Hijaz Railway, a relic of Arabia’s storied past, or enjoy family fun at Tabuk’s Zoo Park, where camel rides await.
 Sample mangos fresh from the tree with a guided tour of local farms, or paddle in the shallows at nearby coastal towns Haql and Sharma.

-Learn more: Amazing Tours’ pan-Saudi trips feature epic Wadi Al Disah; Shamal offers a day at magical Wadi Tayyib Ism, and trips with Palms Land Tours include Maghaer Shuaib.
+Amazing Tours’ pan-Saudi trips feature epic Wadi Al Disah; Shamal offers a day at magical Wadi Tayyib Ism, and trips with Palms Land Tours include Maghaer Shuaib.
 MyTrip’s journeys end with the Tabuk Castle and onsite museum.

 The region of Tabuk is a converging point of multiple cultures, resulting in a cuisine that is heavily influenced by its neighboring nations as well as the use of ingredients unique to its topography.